Access to HE

 - digital art

 - graphic communication

 This programme is taught through a range of approaches designed to provide you with the opportunity to develop your technical and conceptual skills.

-The programme will help develop your skills in a range of areas, including drawing, media, digital art, glass, photography, printmaking and textiles as well as your critical and analytical skills.
+The programme will help develop your skills in a range of areas, including drawing, media, digital art, photography, printmaking and textiles as well as your critical and analytical skills.

 You will benefit from socialising in an educational environment and working collaboratively on specialist projects.
 All of this is excellent preparation for higher education.

 You will be assigned a personal tutor who will agree performance targets with you and support you to achieve these targets.
 Your tutor is also the first port of call for any pastoral issues.
 Our committed team of staff and careers specialists will also guide and support you with your higher education choices and applications.

 How I'll be assessed